 The County State’s Attorney’s office will generate a letter of communication setting up a time for the TRB.
 This is the last opportunity for students to improve their attendance prior to facing a judge in court.

-If truancy continues, the Truancy Interventionist in collaboration with school personnel will submit a petition to file (add link) with the County State’s Attorney.
-The State’s Attorney may file in adult criminal court for permitting truancy, and/or against your child in juvenile court for truancy.
+If truant behavior continues, the Truancy Interventionist in collaboration with school personnel will submit a petition to file with the County State’s Attorney.
+The State’s Attorney may file charges against the parent(s)/guardian(s) in adult criminal court for permitting truancy, as well as file charges against your child in juvenile court for truancy.

-The County State’s Attorney’s office will send a Summons with the court date and time .
+The State’s Attorney’s office for the county will send a subpoena with the scheduled court date.

 A judge will make decisions regarding the student’s education and welfare.
 A school representative should plan to attend any court hearings.